dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

 ```
 _[MachineConfigPool][11]_

-On line 19 we say that this MCP will be applied to nodes that are labeled with "node-role.kubernetes.io/worker-automount", and on lines 15 and 16 we specify that any `MachineConfig` resources labeled with either "worker" or "worker-automount" will be used for those machines.
+On line 19 we say that this MachineConfigPool will nclude nodes that are labeled with "node-role.kubernetes.io/worker-automount", and on lines 15 and 16 we specify that any `MachineConfig` resources labeled with either "worker" or "worker-automount" will be used for those machines.
 Also notice on line 20 that we are defining this pool as "paused" by default.

 > 🔧 **Creating the "worker-automount" MachineConfigPool**
 > ```bash
 > oc create -f machineconfigpool.yaml
 > ```

-Because we are not creating any MachineConfig resources [yet][14] the nodes in this pool will be configured just like any existing worker nodes, _except_ once we create the MachineOSConfig below the nodes in the pool will also have our custom image applied.
+Because we are not creating any MachineConfig resources [yet][14] the nodes in this pool will be configured just like any existing worker nodes, _except_ once we create the `MachineOSConfig` below the nodes in the pool will also have our custom image applied.

 ## Creating the worker-automount MachineOSConfig